ROI Framework

 AI Automation ROI Guide for Small Business

 Every AI automation pitch promises 10x returns.
 The reality is more nuanced.
 Some automations pay for themselves in the first month.
 Others take six months.
 A few are not worth building at all.
-This guide gives you a practical framework for calculating ROI on AI automation — with real numbers, not vendor marketing.
+This guide gives you a practical framework for calculating ROI on AI automation — with real numbers, real workflow tradeoffs, and clear links to the next page you should use before you approve a quote.

-Below: how to think about automation ROI, which automations have the clearest payback, and how to avoid spending money on the wrong things.
+Below: how to think about automation ROI, which automations have the clearest payback, where the strongest proof already exists on this site, and how to route into cost, consultant-pricing, time-savings, first-project, and support questions without mixing them together.

 How to think about automation ROI